dolidius/E-card/README.md

 Written together with <a href='https://github.com/idlesolution'>Idlesolution</a>

-E-card is a card game based on the movie, mobile-ready written in react.
+E-card is a card game based on movie, mobile-ready written in react.

 ![Game board](https://i.imgur.com/c3Jnqmw.png)